Serenity 6.4.3 Release Notes (2023-01-07)

 , and prompt

-, were getting mixed up with the browser's default methods with the same names, especially after the switch to ES modules because they no longer have the Q.
+, were occasionally confused with the browser's default methods of the same names, especially after the switch to ES modules, which removed the Q.

 namespace prefix.

-To avoid this issue, we have suffixed them with Dialog
+To prevent this issue, we have added the suffix Dialog

 .

-The old functions are still available for now, but they are obsolete and you should avoid using them.
+The old functions are still available for the time being, but they are considered obsolete, and we recommend avoiding their use.

 "scripts": {